5 day New Year's Eve Wilderness Holiday in Lapland - aurora borealis, wildlife, dogsledding, ICEHOTEL and astro photo

 Lappland Media & Photo Adventures - your guide in Lapland to photograph the northern lights

 Why should you choose us for your next photo adventure?

 We might be the only company in the world with a 100% success rate on northern lights photo tours.
 The fleeting nature of the northern lights means it is naturally difficult to guarantee you will see them, but to date we have been thrilled!
-This means that all previous guests participating on multi-day tours ever since we started six years ago have seen and captured the northern lights in beautiful environments.
+This means that all previous guests participating on 3+ day tours ever since we started eight years ago have seen and captured the northern lights in beautiful environments.
 We are truly dedicated to ensuring our guest’s satisfaction and proud to say that we are the winner of the TripAdvisor Certificate of Excellence Award 2014-2019 and is the best rated aurora tour provider in Sweden.
 All our photographers live and comes from Swedish Lapland which means that we have a good local knowledge about being up in the mountains, important not only for safety reasons but also important for good images and stories about living in the Arctic.
 We welcome you to our own back garden.
 We have been running photo courses in Abisko and Swedish Lapland at least 10 years longer than any other company in the area.
 Our idea is that you have come to Swedish Lapland for a once in a life time experience and we will do all we can to fulfill your dream to see and photograph the Aurora and the Arctic landscape in a nice way.

 Get inspired and look at Peter Rosén’s images here: LapplandMedia

 Price: 23 900 SEK/person in a double room (all inclusive).
 Single room accommodation 25 900 SEK/person.
 You will only pay a 20% deposit when you make the booking.
-A detailed itinerary of your trip together with your final invoice will be sent approximately 60 days before arrival.
+Your final invoice will be sent approximately 60 days before arrival.